steunix/passweaver-api/docs/index.md

 ```
 {
   status: success/failed,
-  message: text
+  message: text,
+  data: {}
 }
 ```

-In case of errors (success=false), you can find the explanation in the "message" field.
+In case of errors (status="failed"), you can find the explanation in the "message" field.

-If any data is returned by the endpoint, it will be always encapsulated in a "data" field:
+If any data is returned by the endpoint, it will be always encapsulated in the "data" field:
 ```
 {
   status: success/failed,